 At a National Show the selection of each of the five Courts of Honor will be supervised by the National Chair or his or her representative.
-If available, official ARS ballots will be used in the balloting.
-The number of roses selected for the Court of Honor will be as specified in the show schedule.
 Typically, ten roses are selected for each group, but the floribunda group may have fewer than ten roses.